matthewepler/js-stack-full/README.md

 **Killing the production server**
 `Ctrl-c` will kill the last command, which in the case of `pm2` is the `pm2 logs` command.
 To stop the server, run `yarn prod:stop`

+App will build automatically when using `git push`